Emma Keenan Dietitian Location

 In Clinic & Online Dietitian Fees

-Hello, you and your body are welcome here!
+Hello, you and your body are always welcome in this space

-My aim is to create a space that positively supports the health and wellbeing of people of all body sizes, shapes, weights, backgrounds, genders, ages, sexualities, races, cultures, languages, neurotypes, abilities, disabilities, and identities.
+This is a space where every body belongs.
+I aim to positively support the health and wellbeing of people of all sizes, shapes, weights, backgrounds, genders, ages, sexualities, races, cultures, languages, neurotypes, abilities, disabilities, and identities.

 The consultation room is gently lit with warm white floor lamps to create a low stimulation, calming environment.
 There is no overhead fluorescent lighting in this space, which helps reduce sensory overload.
 The lighting is non-flickering, and desk lamps available if the floor lamps feel too bright.